XaVIopensource/XaVIopensource/XaVI_concepts.md

 * Each CPU has only 32 words of memory!
 These are primarily for instructions (XaVI's internal registers provide the necessary data space for these simple timer programs).
 * An external host processor downloads code to the subsystem at power-up and possibly during operation.
 * The host processor can thereby access those control/status registers, but the architecture allows faster, less noisy control than if directed from the host.
 And it is more flexible than if there were hard-wired circuits instead.
-* Both processors have the same customization: a 'decrement Rx and jump-relative if non-zero' instruction that  can be used to jump back to self in a low-power state.
-This is effectively a sleep/'wait for' timer but uses the resources of the CPU (i.e. adder and registers).
+* Both processors have the same customization: a 'decrement Rn and jump-relative if non-zero' instruction that can be used to jump back to self in a low-power state.
+This is what is effectively used as a sleep/'wait for' timer but it is using the resources of the CPU (i.e. the adder and pne register).
+Another register retains contents but everything else in the processor and wider system is powered down during sleep.
+* Both processors have an otherwise simplified instruction decoding.
+Multi-cycle instructions such as 'push' and must be implemented as separate (but atomic) 'move rx, (sp)' then 'sub #1, sp' instructions, but these are not used in this simple system.
-* {Although the final 32-word programs may be hand-assembled, the C compiler accelerates development.}
+* Although the final 32-word programs may be hand-assembled, the C compiler accelerates development and evaluation.

-# 1.3.
-Second example 'Local Processor' System
+# 1.6.
+Thrid example 'Local Processor' System

 A Local processor on an Analog IC.
 * XaVI masters a SPI bus to which a serial EEPROM is connected.